qaalabs/fabric/docs/06c-monitor-data-warehouse/instructions.md

 # Lab 06c ~ Monitor a data warehouse in Microsoft Fabric

-In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
-Data warehouses in Microsoft Fabric include dynamic management views that you can use to monitor activity and queries.

-This lab will take approximately **30** minutes to complete.

 !!! info "For this lab you need to navigate to QA Platform and login using the credentials provided"

 !!! warning "It is important that you use an incognito/private mode browser tab and not your work or personal Microsoft login"

-## Signing in to Microsoft Fabric
+## Step 1: Signing in to Microsoft Fabric

 In this lab, you will sign in to Microsoft Fabric using the email and password from the QA Platform.